-

 Is a judge or multiple judges assigned to these cases?

-The competence to decide on the admissibility order and on the merits of the case lies with the specialised business section of the ordinary court, which rules in a collegial composition.
+The competence to decide on the admissibility order and on the merits of the case lies with the specialised business division of the ordinary court, which decides in a panel of three judges.

 -